 - All other professionals with a keen interest in developing data analytics skills in the HR domain

-This segment provides a brief overview of the concepts and applications of HR analytics, including the general utilities of analytics, why analytics is important, and the potential of analytics to empower HR professionals to inform, explain and guide decision making.
+This segment provides an overview of the key concepts and applications of HR analytics, including the general utilities of analytics, why analytics is important, and the potential of analytics to empower HR professionals to inform, explain and guide decision making.

 Transforming Data into Insights in Six Steps

 This segment provides a brief overview to the six-steps framework of turning data into insights and decision making.
 The six steps are:

 - Hypotheses development;

 - Results interpretation & insights;

 This segment focuses on one of the precursors to any data analytics activities – data preparation.
 This is largely a hands-on session with multiple computer-aided exercises on a wide range of HR-related problems.
 Attendees will get to prepare sizable data sets for data analytics, which include:

 - Understanding the use of system vs calculated data fields

 - This will include the use and application of several key functions and tools within MS Excel

 In this segment, attendees will be introduced to some fundamental data concepts, such as data types (numerical and categorical and their implications), describing data (central tendency and variation); and how this impacts how descriptive HR Analytics is conducted.